Linnyp/blogtest/blog/runes-article.md

 Runes bring fungible tokens to Bitcoin in a way that complements the rise of Ordinals.
 While Ordinals focus on **unique digital artifacts**, Runes make it possible to create and trade **interchangeable tokens** — perfect for meme coins, gaming, and new kinds of community-driven experiments.

 Through **runestones**, Bitcoin transactions can etch new runes, mint supply under set rules, and transfer them across the network.
-And while technical details like edicts, pointers, and cenotaphs keep things precise, the big picture is simple: Runes are Bitcoin’s answer to the question, _“What about tokens?”_
+And while technical details like edicts, pointers, and cenotaphs keep things precise, the big picture is simple: Runes are Bitcoin’s answer to the question, _“Wen Bitcoin native tokens?”_

-As the ecosystem develops, Runes may play a key role in expanding Bitcoin from the world’s most secure blockchain into the foundation of an even richer digital economy.
+As the ecosystem develops, Runes may play a role in expanding Bitcoin from the world’s most secure blockchain into the foundation of an even richer digital economy.